flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/systemPatterns.md

 ## Testing

-- Aim for 100% test coverage.
+- Strive for 100% test coverage.
 - Organize test files to mirror the project structure (e.g., `test/models/model_a_test.dart` for `lib/models/model_a.dart`).
 - Assert test results using `expect` or `verify`.
 - Use matchers with expectations (e.g., `expect(value, equals(expectedValue))`).